Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 ---

-This document is a comprehensive university lecture or workshop presentation by Mohamed Youssfi on **Distributed Architectures**, focusing on building **Microservices with Spring Boot and Spring Cloud**.
+This document is a comprehensive university lecture or workshop presentation by Mohamed atertour on **Distributed Architectures**, focusing on building **Microservices with Spring Boot and Spring Cloud**.

 Here is a summary of the key concepts and takeaways from the presentation: